 The authors show how to cut this tedium by parsing the plethora of possibilities and inputs with their special brand of academic/business/economic/management Jujitsu.
 They derive a simple conclusion: TV viewing causes autism.
 For whatever reason, this theory eluded scientists, public health experts and physicians for decades.
 Worse still, according to these brazen science barons, even "the possibility" was "ignored" by researchers.

-1) First, disarm your readers by acknowledging that there are many possible causes for autism.
+1) First, disarm your reader by acknowledging many possible causes for autism.
 Continue to do this throughout the study, but shed doubt on these possibilities to bolster support for your own theory.
-Choose one simple theory, take possession of it, make it your theory, then without hesitation, *prove it*.
+Choose any simplistic theory, make it your theory, then without hesitation, **prove it**.
 The authors declare that TV is the environmental trigger for autism.
-Sure, autism could be genetically linked or triggered by toxins or air pollution.
+Sure, autism could be genetically linked or triggered by toxicants or air pollution.
 There are hundreds of possibilities.
 But trivialize these briefly and dismissively en route to proving your own theory.

-2) Slight other theories about autism by pointing out flaws in decades worth of scientific research and citing only a handful of studies.
-Say that genetics is "discredited".
-Say the air pollution links are "intriguing" but perhaps "families who are more prone to have autistic children for other reasons, tend to locate in areas characterized by higher pollution levels."
-A well known theory suggests that there is a perception of higher rates of autism today because more sensitive diagnosis methods exist now than in the past.
+2) Slight other theories about autism by pointing out flaws in decades worth of scientific research, but cite only a handful of studies.
+Say that genetics is altogether "discredited".
+Say the air pollution links are "intriguing".
+Suggest the preposterous with a straight face: "families who are more prone to have autistic children for other reasons, tend to locate in areas characterized by higher pollution levels."
+It's well-accepted that the perception of higher rates of autism is because we have better diagnosis methods.
 Seed doubts about this by saying that researchers have "mixed conclusions".

-3) Having quickly acknowledged then dispelled previous scientific research, move on to explain the rational behind your theory, calling your impressions simply, "Four reasons to suspect TV"
+3) Having quickly acknowledged then dispelled previous scientific research, move on to explain the "rational" behind your theory.
+Call your impressions and ideas "reasons", and keep the number of them low, ie: "Four reasons to suspect TV".

 -

-First: California Data: ("Historical data are not very good".)
 The US Department of Education only changed requirements that effected autism reporting in the 1990's, making rises in the incidence of the condition difficult to discern.
 However California passed laws in 1969 requiring the establishment of service centers to provide services for developmentally disabled children.
 Rates of autism at these centers increased during this time.
 So did TV watching.
-Aha.
+Aahha!

-But this could be explained by increased numbers of diagnoses of autism, which caused more parents to visit service centers.
-Or the fact that there actually were service centers could have, on its own, led to the increase.
-Increases in toxins or pollution would cause increase visits.
-Fortunately, you already disbanded with these possibilities, no need to revisit them.
+But this could be explained by increased numbers of diagnoses of autism and more parents visiting service centers.
+Or the fact that there actually were service centers, could have, all on its own, led to the increase.
+Increases in toxicants or pollution also would cause increase visits.
+Fortunately, you've thrown out these possibilities already, no need to revisit them.
 Autism rates have increased in the past decades, most people agree, and now you've linked this to television viewing.
-It never hurts to reinforce your point, so cite some redundant data regardless of its relevance, like the increased sales of VCRs, cable deregulation, the rise of Nickleodeon and Disney, and increases in the number of television sets households.
+It never hurts to reinforce your point, so cite some more irrelevant data to support it, like the increased sales of VCRs, cable deregulation, the rise of Nickleodeon and Disney, and increases in the number of television sets per household.

-- Second: Attention deficit hyperactivity disorder (ADHD).
-You found one paper that showed a correlation between ADHD and television viewing.
+You managed to find one paper showing a correlation between ADHD and television viewing.
 Note that there were no controls and no proven cause and effect in this paper, but say that the results "are suggestive", "of interest", and "certainly suggestive".
-[We'd suggest that since ADHD begins with "A" and autism begins with "a" too, TV could cause both.]
+[We'd suggest something more, that since ADHD begins with "A" and Autism begins with "A" too, TV could cause both.]

 - Fourth: The Amish.
-There are low rates of autism in the Amish, according to a reporter.
+There are low rates of autism in the Amish, according to some reporter somewhere.
 Acknowledge that this is sort of speculative, but say that "even with all these caveats", the reporter's "findings provide intriguing evidence".
-Use this type of word liberally throughout your paper: "evidence" (30 times), "data" (85 times), and "results" (64 times).
+Important not to shy away from using words like "evidence".
+Sprinkle authoritative sounding science words liberally throughout your paper: "evidence" (30 times), "data" (85 times), and "results" (64 times).

-4) Having explained the reasons you suspect the link, explain your methodology.
+4) Having explained the reasons you suspect the link, now explain your methodology, no matter how convoluted.
 You chose three states, California, Washington, and Oregon, because of their "high precipitation variability".
 This allows comparisons between areas of low precipitation and high precipitation with corresponding autism rates.
 Explain the onerous county and state data collection process that no doubt stymied other researchers.
 For instance of the three states, Washington was "unwilling to provide autism data".
-"Oregon only reported the county autism count when it was greater than or equal to ten".
-Since the data are so inconsistent between states, counties, cohorts, explain how you resolved this.
+And "Oregon only reported the county autism count when it was greater than or equal to ten".
+Since the data are obviously totally inconsistent between states, counties, cohorts, explain how you resolved this.
 For example:

 "For Oregon we use age-specific counts by county in 2005 and then construct autism rates by dividing by the corresponding county-level age-specific population taken from the 2000 census.
 For the case of California we focus on cohorts born between 1982 and 1997 (vs cohorts born between 1987 and 1999 for Oregon) and use the county autism count in the year a birth cohort was eight yrs old...dividing by that year's corresponding county-level age-specific population....For example, for children born in LA county in 1990 we use LA county's autism count of eight year olds in 1998...."